bbntpl/portfolio/README.md

 # Portfolio v1
-The first version of my portfolio which is a skills/projects-based type and dynamically structured using Github API.
+This is the first version of my portfolio which is a skills/projects-based type and dynamically structured using Github API.

+## Setup requirements
+To make use of this setup, you'll need to define the following environment variables:

+- `GITHUB_USER`: *(Mandatory)* This should be the username of the account that has starred your GitHub repositories.
+It is required to create an alternate account, especially when your main account has bookmarks other than just your own projects.

+- `GITHUB_API_TOKEN`: This variable should hold your GitHub API token, which is essential for fetching necessary data from Github API.

-## Portfolio Inspirations
+## Design/Structure Inspirations
 - [Ramki Pitchala](https://github.com/Ramko9999/Portfolio)

 ## Color Palette